 The Five Categories of Preventive Care

-Kennedy's Center for Nutrition and Diabetes Education has been proven successful in helping patients improve their health by lowering their blood sugar.
-A study of more than 800 people enrolled in the comprehensive program at Kennedy's Center for Nutrition and Diabetes Education determined that, after six months, the average patient's blood sugar levels had improved by 15 percent.
-The data also showed a drop in hospitalizations and emergency room visits for people with diabetes who were involved in the Kennedy Diabetes Control program.
+Kennedy's Diabetes Health Center has been proven successful in helping patients improve their health by lowering their blood sugar.
+A study of more than 800 people enrolled in the comprehensive program at Kennedy's Diabetes Health Center determined that, after six months, the average patient's blood sugar levels had improved by 15 percent.
+The data also showed a drop in hospitalizations and emergency room visits for people with diabetes who were involved in the Kennedy program.

-Each patient in the Kennedy Center for Nutrition and Diabetes Education's program undergoes a full assessment to determine their diabetes knowledge level and any special needs they may have.
+Each patient in the Kennedy Diabetes Health Center's program undergoes a full assessment to determine their diabetes knowledge level and any special needs they may have.
 Participants are then placed in a program geared toward their specific needs and goals.
 The curriculum is tailored to the adult learner and includes interactive activities and practical information that can be put to use in one's day-to-day life.

 Class sizes are limited to small group sessions or we can schedule one on one appointment if needed.
 Participants can invite a family member or support person to attend their training session.